 Come to think of it, salsa is actually the perfect anniversary recipe since my first recipe was for salsa.
 That post broke records for this blog back then.
 Three comments in one day!

 Thank you for visiting, commenting and sharing my recipes with your friends and family.
 I literally wouldn’t have posted more recipes if it weren’t for those comments way back when.
-Your comments, emails and Instagrams keep me motivated even when the going gets tough.
-Thank you.
+You’re the best.